-When we discuss proximity in law there is frequently divided opinion as to (a) just what is meant and (b) in what context such a term can be properly applied.
-By definition, tort cases almost always rely upon proximity when establishing the claimant-defendant relationship, the relative distance between the two parties and finally any subsequent obligatory considerations shared.
-For the sake of clarity though let’s begin first with the Oxford Dictionary definition of proximity which is:
+When we discuss proximity in law, there is frequently divided opinion as to (i) just what is meant, and (ii) in what context such a term can be properly applied.
+By definition, tort cases almost always rely upon proximity when establishing the claimant-defendant relationship, the relative distance between the two parties, and finally any subsequent obligatory considerations shared.
+Though for the sake of clarity, let us begin first with the Oxford Dictionary definition of proximity:

 Noun [mass noun] nearness in space, time or relationship

 Origin: Late 15th century from the French ‘proximité and Latin proximatas, proximus (meaning nearest).

 While this explanation appears relatively straightforward, the complexities of human interaction often magnify the context of its use, insomuch as subjective opinion will almost always complicate matters, and leave final judgments in degrees of contention.
 This is largely due to a collective inability to agree precisely where proximity fits, and how it connects with other strands of legal principle.

 Early illustrative proof of the need for exactness would undoubtedly be the speech given by Lord Pearce in Hedley, which reads:

 “[P]roximity will not be established unless at least the following conditions are satisfied….the plaintiff must be (i) the person directly intended by the maker of the statement to act upon the statement (ii) in a specific transaction of which the maker knows and (iii) for the purpose for which the statement is made.
 Exceptionally conditions (i) and (iii) may be relaxed provided the plaintiff is a person of whose actual existence (if not name) the maker knows, to whom he knows the statement will be communicated, and who it is likely with a high degree of certainty will act upon the statement in a specific transaction of which the maker knows.”